konveyor/editor-extensions/docs/roadmap/stories/05-iterate_on_issue_resolution.md

     - file level, all issues, all incidents: all incidents within a single file
     - issue level: single issue's effected files and incidents across those files
     - project level: the full set of issues across the project
+    - __NOTE__: Depending on the capabilities available from the Kai server at the time of any given release, some of the scopes may not be available for selection.

   - A typical developer workflow is anticipated to be:
     - request a __Kai resolution__ at a particular scope